-The City of Green Cove Springs is located in Clay County, and falls within the Jacksonville Metropolitan Statistical Area (MSA).
+The City of Green Cove Springs is located in Clay County and falls within the Jacksonville Metropolitan Statistical Area (MSA).
 The local economy is tied to nearby military facilities, service industries, shopping centers, retirement homes, as well as farming.
 The area offers great opportunities for economic development as evidenced by industrial parks located both north and south of Green Cove Springs.

-The market value of properties located within the City of Green Cove Springs increased more than 60% since 2014 (annual average of 7.56%), adding 8.47% in 2020.
-The taxable value of the City of Green Cove Springs represents 65.41% of its market value, and has increased more than 56% since 2014 (annual average of 7.14%), adding 10.07% in 2020.
-Additionally, new construction continues to remain steady.
-(Source: Clay County Property Appraiser 2020 Annual Report)
+The total market value of properties located within the City of Green Cove Springs increased more than 69% since 2015 (annual average of 8.25%), adding 8.35% in 2021.
+The total taxable value of the City of Green Cove Springs has increased more than 62% since 2015 (annual average of 7.45%), adding 5.57% in 2021, and represents 63.73 percent of its market value.
+(Source: Clay County Property Appraiser 2021 Annual Report)